club-eh/ctf-2023-challenges/blinkenlights-2/README.md

 <details>
   <summary>Answer summary and flag</summary>

-  Steps: <br>
   This challenge is in binary.
   There is 2 strings split up that must be xor'd after you have retrieved them.
-  Both strings start with xor, so you can figure out this step.
+  Both strings start with xor, to give you a hint to complete this step.

-  The green light that stays on for over 1 second signifies that start of string 1.
+  The green light that stays on for over 1 second signifies that start of string 1, and is not included in the string.
-  The red light that stays on for over 1 second signifies that start of string 2.
+  The red light that stays on for over 1 second signifies that start of string 2, and is not included in the string.

   String 1:
   Both Red and green is "1".